tsnellgrove/dark_castle/castle_to_do.md

 	- 2.0.6 Sessions working (?) but still can't retain text_lst values
 	- 2.0.7 Finally got session variable to be persistent!!
 	- 2.0.8 Sorted out the KeyError issue and got session.pop() working (well, most of the time)
+	- 2.0.9 Wrote pseudo code for how flask wrapper would work if all stateful data was stored in session dictionaries

+	get falsk test into git
+	update test to match pseudo code
+	branch dark_castle.py for flask version
-	Write some pseudo code to figure out how the flask wrapper would work if all stateful data was stored in session dictionaries decide on how to store data... maybe first pass is client-side cookies, then server-side JSON then Redis Need to re-apply description updates on load.. or maybe just JSON??
+		decide on how to store data... maybe first pass is client-side cookies, then server-side JSON then Redis Need to re-apply description updates on load.. or maybe just JSON??
 Or maybe special dict just for those?
 		Create dynamic description dict and update descript_dict on load (for update in update_dict descript_dict[update] = update_dict[update])
-	Need to buckle down and take some flask courses independent of my project (just do it) get falsk test into git
+	Need to buckle down and take some flask courses independent of my project (just do it)

 Next
 	- Sort out Git Branching